open-telemetry/opentelemetry-go/CONTRIBUTING.md

 [^3]: https://github.com/open-telemetry/opentelemetry-go/issues/3548

-### Honoring context cancellation
+### Ignoring context cancellation

-The implementation of OpenTelemetry API that is responsible for telemetry recording (starting a span, making a synchronous metric measurement, emitting a log) must not honor the cancelation of the passed context.
+OpenTelemetry API implementations need to ignore the cancellation of the context that are passed when recording a value (e.g. starting a span, recording a measurement, emitting a log).
-Among other things, the telemetry may be necessary to diagnose a cancellation-related problem.
+Recording methods should not return an error describing the cancellation state of the context when they complete, nor should they abort any work.

-The context can be used to pass request-scoped values such as Trace ID and Span ID.
+This rule may not apply if the OpenTelemetry specification defines a timeout mechanism for the method.
+In that case the context cancellation can be used for the timeout with the restriction that this behavior is documented for the method.
+Otherwise, timeouts are expected to be handled by the user calling the API, not the implementation.

-For other use cases
+Stoppage of the telemetry pipeline is handled by calling the appropriate `Shutdown` method of a provider.
+It is assumed the context passed from a user is not used for this purpose.

-(exporting telemetry, force flushing telemetry, shutting down a signal provider) the context cancelation should be honored.
+Outside of the direct recording of telemetry from the API (e.g. exporting telemetry, force flushing telemetry, shutting down a signal provider) the context cancellation should be honored.
+This means all work done on behalf of the user provided context should be canceled.

 ## Approvers and Maintainers